LMMS/lmms/README.md

 **Plugin #3: Spectral Gate**
 - Combines the rhythmic step sequencing of StepGate with the FFT frequency domain processing of the Transfer Function plugin
-- Spectral Morphing: Instead of simple volume gating, the effect morphs between two distinct spectral states ("Open" and "Closed")
+- Spectral Morphing.
+Instead of simple volume gating, the effect morphs between two distinct spectral states ("Open" and "Closed")
 - Independent controls for the Open and Closed states including selectable presets and custom formulas
 - Dual 3-Band EQ
 - Math Parser featuring the H(f) text entry system from Plugin #1